yojuna/grounded_news/README.md

 NOTES:

-There is no reason as to why we cannot have a clean, reliable news aggregator that works well.
+There is no reason as to why we cannot have a clean, reliable news aggregator that works well